 - How long are the residencies?

-Most residencies are offered for at least two years, up to a maximum duration of nine months.
+FSAS Residential Awards are offered for a period of 1, 2 or 3 years.
 Our residencies are offered and designed for the development of the career of each awardee, and are therefore contingent on the awardee pursuing a career as a visual artist during the residency.
 The residency is subject to a licence agreement, with a review taking place after a year.

 - What is included in the rent?